-- 1. Incident Reporting - a.
+1. Incident Reporting

+- a.
 Behavior Incident Reports will be filled out as appropriate for children engaging in challenging behaviors - b.
 Child Incident/Injury Reports will be filled out as appropriate for any child injured as a result of a challenging behavior - i.
-See Incident Reporting Policy for further guidance. - 2.
+See Incident Reporting Policy and Procedure for further guidance. - 2.
 Communication with families around challenging behaviors is expected to be ongoing and documented appropriately in ChildPlus. - 3.
 Staff can request for consultation and support from the Mental Health Consultant in the ChildPlus database.
 The Child Services Manager will then review and coordinate services as appropriate. - 4.
 Individualized Behavior Support Plan will be created for children with repetitive and continuous disruptive, dangerous, or very dangerous behaviors using the Individualized Behavior Support Plan form. - a.
-Staff will meet for a Case Conference, and if necessary, a Family Team Meeting with their site supervisor or corresponding manager or coordinator to identify specific behaviors with patterns and frequency, what needs the child is trying to communicate, triggers, and desired replacement behaviors and strategies to reinforce them.
+Staff will meet for a Case Conference, and if necessary, a Family Team Meeting with their site supervisor or corresponding manager to identify specific behaviors with patterns and frequency, what needs the child is trying to communicate, triggers, and desired replacement behaviors and strategies to reinforce them.
 At any time, if possible, staff should work to get the input of families and service providers.
 Any contact with the family or service providers should be documented accordingly. - b.
 Plans should be posted with Medical/Allergies list.
-The cover sheet will be updated as needed by the corresponding coordinator when entered electronically.
+The cover sheet will be updated as needed by the corresponding Manager when entered electronically.
 Plans must be read by any substitute teachers in the classroom before working with children.
 Lead Teachers and/or Assistant Teachers are responsible for ensuring all substitute teachers understand the plans and their role within it. - c.
 A copy of the Individualized Behavior Support Plan will be uploaded into the ChildPlus database by the Child Services Manager - d.
 Individualized Behavior Support Plans should be updated when challenging behaviors change, or when preventative measures and actions steps appear to be ineffective.
-Staff should review the plans every four to six weeks at minimum to assure effectiveness. - 5.
-Seclusions - a.
-Seclusions are defined by Maine DOE Chapter 33 as the involuntary confinement of a student alone in a room or clearly defined area from which the student is physically prevented from leaving.
-Seclusion is not timeout. - b.
-Because children may never be left alone, (See: Active Supervision and Accountability of Children Policy & Procedure), seclusions may never be used on a child participating in a WCAP program. - 6.
-Physical Restraints - a.
-Physical restraints are defined by Maine DOE Chapter 33 as an intervention that restricts a student's freedom of movement or normal access to his or her body and includes physically moving a student who has not moved voluntarily.
-Physical restraints do not include: - i.
-Physical escort; - ii.
-Physical prompt; - iii.
-Physical contact when the purpose of the intervention is to comfort a student and the student voluntarily accepts the contact; - iv.
-Momentarily deflecting the movement of a student when the student's movement would be destructive, harmful or dangerous to the student or to others;
+Staff should review the plans every four to six weeks at minimum to assure effectiveness.